Jaswanth-Sai-Nathani/Team_A_DATA606/README.md

 * Model comparision and Cross validating the results
 * Finding a best fit model for prediction
 * Developing a web design for user friendly prediction

-Along with the individual responsibilities, we will complement each other's work and get the best outcome for the project.
-We involve in regular discussion to develop the project and to overcome the complications.